Supreme Court Seeks Clarification On Retrospective Application Of New Undertrial Law

 WhatsApp

-New Delhi: The Supreme Court of India on August 13 sought clarification from the Union government regarding the retrospective application of Section 479 of the Bharatiya Nagarik Suraksha Sanhita (BNSS), which is set to replace the Code of Criminal Procedure (CrPC).
+New Delhi: The Supreme Court seeks clarification on August 13 from the Union government.
+It is regarding the retrospective application of Section 479 of the Bharatiya Nagarik Suraksha Sanhita (BNSS).
 This provision, corresponding to Section 436A of the CrPC, specifies the maximum period an undertrial prisoner can be detained.

 The query arose during a hearing before a bench consisting of Justices Hima Kohli and Sandeep Mehta, which was focused on a public interest litigation (PIL) concerning the overcrowding of prisons across the country.